LittleGreyCells/escheme-compiled/README.md

 ## Two Worlds

-In escheme _compiled_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+In escheme _dyadic_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
 This is a SICP goal realized and offers the developer the option of choosing intepretation during development and compilation for system delivery.

-escheme boots into the compiler, but is also configured to boot into the interpreter.
+escheme boots into the compiler, but is also configured to permit booting into the interpreter.

 ## Implementation